nxtcoder/calculator/README.md

-A project from The Odin Projext curriculum
+A project from The Odin Project curriculum to make an on-screen Calculator.
-Calculator